nasaharvest/crop-mask/README.md

     dvc pull data/processed                   # For labeled data analysis
     ```

-    If you get an "invalid grant" error, you may need to run:

-    ```bash
-    gcloud auth application-default login
-    ```

 4. [OPTIONAL] Weights and Biases is used for logging model training, to train and view logs run:
     ```bash
     wandb login